lexruee/useful-gnome-shell-extensions/README.md

 Purpose:

- -  Make the top panel transparent when there are no maximized windows present.
+ -  Makes the top panel transparent when there are no maximized windows present.

 Links: